metabrainz/picard-plugins/plugins/classical_extras/Readme.md

       - "Full MusicBrainz work hierarchy".
 The names of each level of work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast, JB 1:112", not "Má vlast".
       - "Consistent with lowest level work description (where possible)".
 The names of the level 0 work are used to populate the relevant tags.
 I.e. if "Má vlast: I. Vyšehrad, JB 1:112/1" (level 0) is part of "Má vlast, JB 1:112" (level 1) then the parent work will be tagged as "Má vlast", not "Má vlast, JB 1:112".
 This frequently looks better, but not always, **particularly if the level 0 work name does not contain all the parent work detail**.
 If selected, this choice will only be implemented where the level 0 work name appears to have the parent work names within it.

+**Strategy for setting style:** It is suggested that you start with "extended/enhanced" style and the "Consistent with lowest level work description" as the source (this is the default).
+If this does not give acceptable results, try switching to "Full MusicBrainz work hierarchy".
+If the "enhanced" details in curly brackets (from the track title) give odd results then switch the style to "canonical works" only.
+Any remaining oddities are then probably in the MusicBrainz data, which may require editing.

 3. "Tags to create" sets the names of the tags that will be created from the sources described above.
 All these tags will be blanked before filling as specified.
 Tags specified against more than one source will have later sources appended in the sequence specified, separated by separators as specified.

     * **Work tags**:
       - "Tags for Work - for software with 2-level capability".
 Some software (notably Muso) can display a 2-level work hierarchy as well as the work-movement hierarchy.
 This tag can be use to store the 2-level work name (a double colon :: is used to separate the levels within the tag).
       - "Tags for Work - for software with 1-level capability".
 Software which can display a movement and work (but no higher levels) should use any tags specified here.
 Note that if there are multiple work levels, the intermediate levels will not be tagged.
-Users wanting all the information should use the tags from the previous option (but it may cause some breaks in the display if levels change).
+Users wanting all the information should use the tags from the previous option (but it may cause some breaks in the display if levels change) - alternatively the missing work levels can be included in a movement tag (see below).
       - "Tags for top-level (canonical) work".
 This is the top-level work held in MB.
 This can be useful for cataloguing and searching (if the library software is capabale).

     * **Movement/Part tags**:
       - "Tags for(computed) movement number".
 This is not necessarily the embedded movt/part number, but is the sequence number of the movement within its parent work **on the current release**.
       - "Tags for Movement - excluding embedded movt/part numbers".
 As below, but without the movement part/number prefix (if applicable)
       - "Tags for Movement - including embedded movt/part numbers".
 This tag(s) will contain the full lowest-level part name extracted from the lowest-level work name, according to the chosen tagging style.
+      An option is also provided for tags which are to include any intermediate work levels which are missing from a single-level work tag.
+Use different tag names for these, from the multi-level version, otherwise both versions will be appended, creating a multi-valued tag (a warning will be given).

+**Strategy for setting tags:** It is suggested that initially you just use the multi-level work tag and related movement tags, even if your software only has a single-level work capability.
+This may result in work names being repeated in work headings, but may look better than the alternative of having work names repeated in movement names (this is the default).
+If this does not look good you can then compare it with the alternative approach and change as required for specific releases.
+If your software does not have any "work" capability, then you can still get the full work details by, for example, specifying "title" as both a work and a movement tag.

 Note for iTunes users: iTunes and Picard do not work well together. iTunes can display work and movement for m4a(mp4) files, but Picard does not write the movement tag.
 To work round this, write the movement to the "subtitle" tag assuming that is not otherwise used, and use a simple Mp3tag action to convert it to MOVEMENTNAME before importing to iTunes.
 If you are writing to a FLAC file which will subsequently be converted to m4a then different tag names may be required; e.g. using dBpoweramp, write the movement to "movement name".
 In both cases use "work" for the work.
 To store the top_work, use "grouping" if writing directly to m4a, but "style" if writing to FLAC followed by dBpoweramp conversion.
 You can put multiple tags into the boxes described above so that your options are multi-purpose.
 N.B. if work tags are specified and the work has at least one level (i.e. at least work: movement), then the tag "show work movement" will be set to 1.
 This is used by iTunes to trigger the hierarchical display and should work both directly with m4a files and indirectly via files which are subsequently converted.